superseriousbusiness/gotosocial/CONTRIBUTING.md

 Once you've installed the prerequisites, you can try building the project: `./scripts/build.sh`.
 This will build the `gotosocial` binary.

 If there are no errors, great, you're good to go!

+If you see the error `fatal: No names found, cannot describe anything.`, you need to run `git fetch`.

 For automatic re-compiling during development, you can use [nodemon](https://www.npmjs.com/package/nodemon):